- Home

 How to Apply

-Up to $20,000 will be available to community members and/or organizations in Crow Wing County for work to advance one or all of the three strategic areas (above) that impact substance misuse and the impacts of the opioid epidemic in the community.
+Up to $200,000 will be available to community members and/or organizations in Crow Wing County for work to advance one or all strategic areas (above) that impact substance misuse and the impacts of the opioid epidemic in the Crow Wing County community.
 These funds are from the national opioid settlements with the state of Minnesota.
 All funding must meet the requirements of the opioid grant funding outlined by the State.
 Funding can be used for projects, programs, events, stipends, supplies, marketing, and related expenses (such as staff time for partner organizations).
 Each application will be reviewed by the coalition to ensure the grant is meeting all requirements.
-A list of accepted expenses can be found in Exhibit A of the MOA included here: https://www.ag.state.mn.us/opioids/docs/MN_MoA.pdf Individuals and organizations can apply for grants between $500 and $20,000 by submitting the attached application as well as an in-person presentation of a proposal narrative that can come in any form, including a video, a one-pager, or something completely unique like a lyric poem, artwork, etc.
+A list of accepted expenses can be found in Exhibit A of the MOA included here: https://www.ag.state.mn.us/opioids/docs/MN_MoA.pdf Individuals and organizations within Crow Wing County can apply for grants between $500 and $20,000 by submitting the attached application as well as an in-person presentation of a proposal narrative that can come in any form, including a video, a one-pager, or something completely unique like a lyric poem, artwork, etc.

 Required information includes: